curityio/idsvr-gitops-configuration-management/README.md

 ![Pull Request](doc/pull-request.png)

-This GitOps process ensures that all configuration changes are reviewed, to ensure reliability.
+This enables a process where all configuration changes are reviewed, for best reliability.

 ## Tutorial